Rockbox.org home

 Gigabeat S Installation

-NOTE: Rockbox for the Gigabeat S is still in the early stages of development, and there is a good chance things won't go smoothly when you try to install using these instructions.
-If you are not confident that you can undo any changes to your Gigabeat, then you may wish to wait until Rockbox is more stable on the Gigabeat S
+NOTE: Rockbox for the Gigabeat S is still in development, and there is a good chance things won't go smoothly when you try to install using these instructions.
+If you are not confident that you can undo any changes to your Gigabeat, then you may wish to wait until it's more stable

 When running the original Toshiba firmware (a version of Windows CE), it is only possible to connect the Gigabeat S to a PC in "MTP mode", which hides the actual content of your Gigabeat's disk and provides restricted access to its contents.